Thomas Cooper, 1st Baron Cooper of Culross: Background and education

 Cooper was the son of John Cooper, of Edinburgh, a civil engineer, and Margaret, daughter of John Mackay, of Dunnet, Caithness.
-In 1915 he applied to George Watson's College, Edinburgh, and the University of Edinburgh where he completed an MA in 1912 and a Law LLB.
+In 1902 he was admitted to George Watson's College, Edinburgh, and afterwards studied at the University of Edinburgh where he completed an MA in 1912 and a Bachelor of Laws (LLB).

 Political, legal and judicial career

 Cooper was admitted a member of the Faculty of Advocates in 1915 and created a King's Counsel in 1927.
 He was the Unionist Member of Parliament (MP) for Edinburgh West from a by-election in 1935 to 1941.
 In 1935 he was appointed Solicitor General for Scotland and later that year he was appointed as Lord Advocate.
 He also became a Privy Counsellor in 1935.
 In 1941 he became Lord Justice Clerk with the judicial title of Lord Cooper and in 1947 Lord Justice General and Lord President of the Court of Session.

 He resigned in 1954 and was made a peer as Baron Cooper of Culross, of Dunnet in the County of Caithness.